The COVID-19 pandemic has severely impacted global economic activity, affecting different sectors of the economy to...

 It’s the time of year senior residents of Jalan Besar look forward to.

-The SMOU Lunar New Year Celebration with Jalan Besar Senior Residents on 16 February 2024 was met with much joyful noise and merriment, as some 100 seniors celebrated Lunar New Year of the dragon at the Lighthouse Bistro.
-What made it extra special is that it’s the seventh day, which marked the People’s Birthday.
+The SMOU Lunar New Year Celebration with Jalan Besar Senior Residents on 16 February 2024 was met with much joyful noise and merriment as some 100 seniors celebrated the Lunar New Year of the dragon at the Lighthouse Bistro.
+What made it extra special is that it’s the seventh day, which marked the people’s birthday.

-Then, “huat” happened next was the Jalan Besar community went in for Lo hei (Cantonese for ‘tossing up’).
-Shouts of huat ah resounded in Lighthouse Bistro as senior residents, officials from the Kampong Glam Constituency Office, GOH and SMOU officials exchanged well wishes while tossing yu sheng.
+Then, “huat” happened next: the Jalan Besar community went in for Lo hei (Cantonese for “tossing up”).
+Shouts of “huat ah” resounded in Lighthouse Bistro as senior residents, officials from the Kampong Glam Constituency Office, GOH, and SMOU officials exchanged well wishes while tossing yu sheng.

-While enjoying their dinner, guests were entertained with games such as quizzes, LNY trivia and there was a contest for who could hold the “LONGest Breath”.
+While enjoying their dinner, guests were entertained with games such as quizzes and LNY trivia, and there was a contest for who could hold the “LONGest Breath.”

 A special moment came for the oldest senior citizen, 102-year-old Mdm Teo Ah Moi, who was presented with a LNY goodie bag.

-The joy-filled event was “huat” a family gathering should be.
-Every guest went home with joyful memories and a goodie bag filled with daily necessities such as brown rice, low sodium salt, Nestum wholegrain beverage, Milo and instant noodles.
+The joy-filled event was as “huat” as a family gathering should be.
+Every guest went home with joyful memories and a goodie bag filled with daily necessities such as brown rice, low-sodium salt, Nestum whole-grain beverage, Milo, and instant noodles.

 “May your body stay strong and healthy!” uncles and aunties!